cjhosken/deadshot/README.md

 **Deadshot** is an open-source **SfM** and **AI-based camera tracking and motion capture** software.

+## 📦 Development
+What to contribute?
+Check [DEVEL.md](./DEVEL.md) for guidance on setup, contribution, and development.

 ## 📬 Contact & Information

 Deadshot was written by **Christopher Hosken** for his Research & Development project at **Bournemouth University**.